Gnosis-MEP/Benchmark-Platform-Controller/README.md

 More information on how to write this file should be read on the Benchmark Tools docs.

 # Runnig with Docker
+First pull all the images:
+`docker-compose pull`
+Then, start the containers:

 If you want GPU enabled, execute the following command:
 ```shell
 docker-compose -f docker-compose.yml -f docker-compose-gpu.yml up -d